 **Use your favorite non-dairy milk.
 I know some may not care for almond milk, and you will taste it.
 Water works just as well and will yield a creamy sauce with the most neutral flavor.
 Alternately, do half milk and half water.
 You may even opt to use 1 cup vegetable broth, just know that your sauce may be a little darker.

-***If making this side dish for adults only, you may consider adding 1/2 of an onion with the potatoes, in place of the onion powder in the cream sauce.
-Simply thinly slice the onion, or finely dice, and sprinkle in, towards the middle and bottom, when adding the sliced potatoes.
+***You may opt to use ½ of a fresh sliced onion with the potatoes in place of the onion powder used in the cream sauce.
+Simply thinly slice the onion, or finely dice, and sprinkle in, towards the middle and bottom, when layering the potatoes.